idontgetoutmuch/phd-jonathan-thaler/SIR ABM .md

 ##### Functions related to collating simulation data

-To generate the MATLAB script and animation, various functions that collate the data are required.

 `aggregateStates` is used to collate the number of susceptible, infected and recovered agents within the simulation.
-This function is used both for the animation and the plot (later).
+This function is used both for the animation and the plot.

 ```haskell